chiduralanikhil/librarymanagementsystem/README.md

    **Get All Books**

-     Get request to the given end point give all books in database.
+     Get request to the given end point will give all books in database.

    **Add new Book**

      Add new book data like id, title, author and published_date in the body section of post request.

      Then make a Post request to the given end point with data of new book.